apecloud/kubeblocks/docs/release_notes/template.md

     * Only 1st pod container and 1st volume mount associated PV will be processed for VolumeSnapshot, do assure that data volume is placed in 1st pod container's 1st volume mount.
     * Unused PVCs will be deleted 30 minutes after scale in.

-If you're new to KubeBlocks, visit the [getting started](https://kubeblocks.io) page and familiarize yourself with KubeBlocks.
+If you're new to KubeBlocks, visit the [getting started](https://kubeblocks.io) page and get a quick start with KubeBlocks.

 $warnings

-See [this](#upgrading-to-kubeblocks-$kubeblocks_version) section on upgrading KubeBlocks to version $kubeblocks_version.
+See [this](#upgrading-to-kubeblocks-$kubeblocks_version) section to upgrade KubeBlocks to version $kubeblocks_version.

 ## Acknowledgements